gaehlerm/SoftwareEngineering/README.md

 fruits = [‘apple’, 1.5, 3.1, ‘banana’, 0.8, 2.1]
 ```

 I deliberately made this code so terrible for you to understand.
 Strings and number cannot be equal objects so they may never be inside the same list side by side.
-In C++ this kind of list isn’t even possible.
+In C++ this kind of list isn’t even possible as C++ vectors cannot contain ojects of different types.
 At least not without visiting a highly advanced course in C++ black magic.
 In Python on the other hand, this is syntactically correct code and it is frequently tempting to write such a list.
 Please resist this temptation!

 The second problem is that we don’t know what these numbers mean.
 There is no reasonable name for this list that explains everything.
 This list violates the single responsibility principle all by itself.